anthonysalvadorpereira/DSA/README.md

-# datastructuresandalgorithms
+# Data Structures and Algorithms
-Data Strucures and Algorithms exercises bases on the DSA course on Coursera by Robert Sedgewick and  Kevin Wayne
+Data Strucures and Algorithms exercises based on the DSA course on Coursera by Robert Sedgewick and  Kevin Wayne